 - You can withdraw about 600 euros per day from any ATM – not more since the country has established a daily limit since the 2008 crisis

-- Everyone is still required to wear a mask in public transport, but there are no additional covid-related entry measures in place
+- It is no longer required to wear a mask in public transport, and there are no additional covid-related entry measures in place

 - Smoking is illegal in all indoor public places, and the fines go up to 500 euros.